Khaled al-Khani

-Khaled al-Khani (born 17 February 1975 in Hama, Syria) is a Syrian painter, currently living in Paris.
+Khaled al-Khani (born 17 February 1975) is a Syrian painter, currently living in Paris.
 Following the Syrian revolt, he has made manifest his anti-regime stance.

 Work

 Al-Khani is an artist whose works include oil painting and mural painting.
 His work focuses on people, whether individuals or groups, as well as women.
 Some have compared his artistry to the German Expressionist movement beginning before the period of the First World War, such as Otto Dix.

 Memories of the conflict in Syria have a profound influence on al-Khani's work.
 Regarding his representation of Um Ibrahim, he says, "One might ask why I am drawing Um Ibrahim in such a beautiful way, as a pretty woman.
 In my mind, I remember the old woman Um Ibrahim's image, this is more beautiful than a pretty girl, this woman who opposed the killers in 1982.
 I see her as an image, in a higher place, that needs to be painted.
 In fact, my painting are closely related to my memories of what happened in Hama, it comes from my childhood, what I witnessed daily, memories of the Hama massacre.
 Such events leave a deep-cut memory in me that is hard to remove.
 I believe, in my artistic process, these memories are visible in my paintings.
 It has something to do with how I see the woman.
 The woman, the most essential and available person, she was the hero of my paintings."